vueup/vue-quill/README.md

 - 🧙‍♂️ **Fully Typescript:** VueQuill source code is written entirely in TypeScript.
 - 🛠️ **Easy To Use:** Straightforward implementation through a simple API.

-> 🚀 **VueQuill** is in **@beta** version!
-Currently the focus is on making VueQuill stable and feature complete first.
-Some of its features are not "finalized" and will have breaking changes over time as we discover better solutions.

 ## 📚 Documentation

 - **[📘 Guide](https://vueup.github.io/vue-quill/guide/)**